Opportunities

 Overview:

-- an overview of the current healthcare system, including its structures, its processes, and outcomes of care
+- An overview of the healthcare system, including its structures, processes, and factors influencing patient outcomes.

-- current challenges and opportunities within the health care system today, including topics such as provider burnout, genomic medicine, digital health, and AI in medicine
+- Current challenges and opportunities within the healthcare system today, including digital health and AI in medicine.

-Prerequisites: there are no specific coursework requirements.
-Students are expected to have some prior programming experience and should be able to read and interpret engineering and informatics-oriented papers.
+Intended Audience: This course is intended for PhD, Masters, and advanced undergraduate students with interests in programming systems, data science methods, artificial intelligence, or related topics that are applicable to healthcare.
+There are no specific course prerequisites, although students are expected to have some prior programming experience and should be able to read and interpret engineering and informatics-oriented papers.

 Grading: We will emphasize exposing engineers to problems and challenges inherent in the healthcare domain that are amenable to new engineering methods.
 In that light, there will be no exams.
 Students who complete assignments on time and do a satisfactory job in their discussions, project proposal, and final project can expect an A. Grading will be influenced by participation in class.
 We will not use a curve, so there will be no limit to the number of students who qualify for a particular grade.